esiao125/Linguistics-Intelligence-Test/README.md

 ### ← Linguistics Intelligence Test.py

-Written in Python, this is where the user is prompted for a response given four outputs and gets a intelligence score based on thier answers.
+Written in Python, this is where the user is prompted for a response given four outputs and gets a intelligence score based on their answers.